What a CERTIFIED FINANCIAL PLANNER™ Actually Does for You (And Why It Matters More Than You Think)

 The Tax Planning Opportunity Most People Leave on the Table

 The challenge is that tax planning is not something most people revisit regularly.
-You file your return, you pay what you owe, and you move on.
+You file your return, you pay what you owe & you move on.
 A CFP® professional working proactively alongside your CPA changes that dynamic.
-They help identify opportunities like Roth conversion strategies during lower-income years, backdoor Roth IRA contributions when you exceed the direct contribution income limits, tax-loss harvesting to offset capital gains in your taxable accounts, and maximizing contributions to tax-advantaged accounts across all of the plan types available to you.
+They help identify opportunities like Roth conversion strategies during lower-income years, backdoor Roth IRA contributions when you exceed the direct contribution income limits, tax-loss harvesting to offset capital gains in your taxable accounts & maximizing contributions to tax-advantaged accounts across all of the plan types available to you.

-For business owners specifically, the list extends further to include things like retirement plan design, cost segregation studies on real estate, and structuring compensation between W-2 wages and distributions to optimize self-employment tax exposure.
+For business owners specifically, the list extends further to include things like retirement plan design, cost segregation studies on real estate & structuring compensation between W-2 wages & distributions to manage self-employment tax exposure.
 None of this happens automatically.
 It requires someone paying attention to your situation throughout the year, not just at tax time.

 Why Personalization Matters More Than Most People Realize

-Similarly, a business owner preparing to sell their company faces a set of decisions around transaction structure, asset allocation, personal goodwill, and earnout treatment that require a financial planner who understands the specifics of their situation, their exit timeline, and how the sale proceeds need to fit into their long-term financial plan.
+Similarly, a business owner preparing to sell their company faces a set of decisions around transaction structure, asset allocation, personal goodwill & earnout treatment that require a financial planner who understands the specifics of their situation, their exit timeline & how the sale proceeds need to fit into their long-term financial plan.
 Personalization is not a feature of good financial planning.
 It is the product.

 Accountability: The Underrated Value Driver

-There is a version of financial planning where you meet with someone once a year, they produce a beautiful plan document, and then nothing changes.
+There is a version of financial planning where you meet with someone once a year, they produce a plan document & then nothing changes.
 That is not what good financial planning looks like in practice.
-The real value of an ongoing relationship with a CFP® professional is the accountability structure it creates, particularly for high earners who are busy, successful, and often have too many competing priorities to follow through on financial tasks without a system keeping them on track.
+The real value of an ongoing relationship with a CFP® professional is the accountability structure it creates, particularly for high earners who are busy, successful & often have too many competing priorities to follow through on financial tasks without a system keeping them on track.

-At Oread Wealth Partners, we talk about something we call persistence in service.
-The acknowledgment that many of the most financially impactful things a client needs to do are complex, time-consuming, or just easy to defer.
+Many of the most financially impactful things a client needs to do are complex, time-consuming or just easy to defer.
 Updating estate planning documents.
 Reviewing insurance coverage after a major life event.
 Evaluating a pension election before a deadline passes.
 Rolling over an old 401(k) from a prior employer.
 These things do not get done because people do not have time, not because they do not want to do them.
-A good financial planner follows up, tracks the open items, and makes sure meaningful tasks actually reach completion.
+A good financial planner follows up, tracks the open items & makes sure meaningful tasks actually reach completion.

 The financial impact of doing the right things consistently over decades far exceeds the impact of any single smart financial decision.
 Accountability is what makes consistency possible.